 - Be alert, if someone approaches you and your dog – caution them to wait before petting the dog, give your pet time to be comfortable with a stranger.

-American Humane believes dogs provide humans with so much – such as love, comfort, and protection.
+Dogs provide humans with so much, including love, comfort, and protection.
 But it’s up to us humans to be good friends to dogs as well, by following these safety tips and protecting ourselves, our children, and dogs from the dangers and consequences of dog bites.